-The stock price of Trump Media & Technology Group seems to be manipulated as the company hold no assets to justify a $8 billion valuation.
+The stock price of Trump Media & Technology Group seems to be manipulated as the company holds no assets to justify a $8 billion valuation.

 Wall Street’s valuation mechanisms can sometimes seem like a high-stakes bluff, where perceptions and speculation often overshadow fundamental value.
 The case of Trump Media & Technology Group (TMTG) is a compelling example, with its $8 billion valuation raising eyebrows, especially considering the company’s limited tangible assets.
 TMTG, which operates the social media platform Truth Social, has seen its valuation driven more by public interest and political fervor than by traditional assets or cash flow, prompting questions about whether Wall Street is, in this case, propping up a façade.
 When assets or revenues don’t back a company’s sky-high valuation, some argue that Wall Street’s investment culture is more about selling perceptions than analyzing true value.